Golden Mile Plaza Theatre

 The Golden Mile Theatre opened its doors on October 14, 1954 at 6:45pm for it’s first features "Up In Arms" starring Danny Kaye and "Our Very Own" starring Anne Blythe & Farley Granger.

-It was located near the east end of the Golden Mile Plaza, intersection of Eglinton Avenue East and Pharmacy Avenue.
+It was located near the east end of the Golden Mile Plaza, intersection of Eglinton Avenue E and Pharmacy Avenue.

 When opened the theatre was advertised to have a modern refreshment bar, luxurious air-foam seats, scientific air conditioning, spacious lounges, smoking loges, CinemaScope and last but not least, hearing aids.

-Originally one large theatre, it was renovated during the 1970’s to provide two theatres, to the plans of architect Mandel Sprachman.
+Originally one large theatre, it was renovated in 1978 to provide two theatres, to the plans of architect Mandel Sprachman.

 The Golden Mile Theatre was one of the last businesses operating in the plaza before it was redeveloped.